Jackfish Bay Area of Concern

 The remedial action planning, implementation, and reporting process, which was initiated in 1988, involves the following three stages, each of which, when completed, results in a corresponding report:

 - defining the problem (Stage 1 Report)

 - developing a strategy of action to rehabilitate and protect ecosystem quality (Stage 2 RAP Report)

 - implementing the strategy of remedial and preventive actions (i.e., the RAP), and monitoring and confirming the eventual restoration of the impaired beneficial uses (Stage 3 Report)

-In order to determine the actions required for remediation of the AOC, both the use impairments and water use goals, developed by the PAC, were utilized.
+In order to determine the actions required for remediation of the Areas of Concern, both the use impairments and water use goals, developed by the PAC, were utilized.
 A number of potential solutions were developed and assessed in an Options Discussion Paper.
 Natural recovery, where the ecosystem is allowed to recover on its own, was selected as the preferred strategy.

-This was decided due in large part to achievement of higher standards of effluent quality in the AOC between 1987 and 1997.
+This was decided due in large part to achievement of higher standards of effluent quality in the Areas of Concern between 1987 and 1997.
 Acceptance of this plan is based on the fact that recovery is already occurring in many areas.